Prunella (fairy tale): Prunella

-A girl went to school, and every day, she picked a plum from a tree along the way.
-She was called "Prunella" because of this.
-But the tree belonged to a wicked witch and one day she caught the girl.
-Prunella grew up as her captive.
+A girl goes to school, and every day, she picks a plum from a tree along the way.
+She is called "Prunella" because of this.
+But the tree belongs to a wicked witch and one day she catches the girl.
+Prunella grows up as her captive.

-One day, the witch sent her with a basket to the well, with orders to bring it back filled with water.
-The water seeped out every time, and Prunella cried.
-A handsome young man asked her what her trouble was, and told her that he was Bensiabel, the witch's son; if she kissed him, he would fill the basket.
-She refused, because he was a witch's son, but he filled the basket with water anyway.
-The witch then set her to make bread from un-milled-wheat while she was gone, and Prunella, knowing it was impossible, set to it for a time, and then cried.
-Bensiabel appeared.
-She again refused to kiss a witch's son, but he made the bread for her.
+One day, the witch sends her with a basket to the well, with orders to bring it back filled with water.
+The water seeps out every time, and Prunella cries.
+A handsome young man asks her what her trouble is, and tells her that he is Bensiabel, the witch's son; if she kisses him, he will fill the basket.
+She refuses because he is a witch's son, but he fills the basket with water anyway.
+The witch then sets her to make bread from unmilled wheat while she is gone.
+Prunella, knowing it is impossible, tries for a time, and then cries.
+Bensiabel appears.
+She again refuses to kiss a witch's son, but he makes the bread for her.

-Finally, the witch sent her over the mountains, to get a casket from her sister, knowing her sister was an even more cruel witch, who would starve her to death.
-Bensiabel told her and offered to save her if she kissed him; she refused.
-He gave her oil, bread, rope, and a broom, and told her, at his aunt's house, to oil the gate's hinges, give a fierce dog the bread, give the rope to a woman trying to lower the bucket into the well by her hair, and give the broom to a woman trying to clean the hearth with her tongue.
+Finally, the witch sends her over the mountains to get a casket from her sister, knowing her sister is an even more cruel witch, who will starve her to death.
+Bensiabel tells her and offers to save her if she kisses him; she refuses.
+He gives her oil, bread, rope, and a broom, and tells her to oil the gate's hinges at his aunt's house, give a fierce dog the bread, give the rope to a woman trying to lower the bucket into the well by her hair, and give the broom to a woman trying to clean the hearth with her tongue.
 Then she should take the casket from the cupboard and leave at once.
-She did this.
-As she left, the witch called to all of them to kill her, but they refused because of what Prunella had given them.
+She does this.
+As she leaves, the witch calls to all of them to kill her, but they refuse because of what Prunella had given them.

-The witch was enraged when Prunella returned.
-She ordered Prunella to tell her in the night which cock had crowed, whenever one did.
-Prunella still refused to kiss Bensiabel, but he told her each time the yellow, and the black.
-When the third one crowed, Bensiabel hesitated, because he still hoped to force Prunella to kiss him, and Prunella begged him to save her.
-He sprang on the witch, and she fell down the stairs and died.
-Prunella was touched by his goodness and agreed to marry and they lived happily ever after.
+The witch becomes enraged when Prunella returns.
+She orders Prunella to tell her in the night which cock crows, whenever one does.
+Prunella still refuses to kiss Bensiabel, but he tells her each time the yellow and the black cock does.
+When the third one crows, Bensiabel hesitates because he still hopes to get Prunella to kiss him, and Prunella begs him to save her.
+He springs on the witch, and she falls down the stairs and dies.
+Prunella is touched by his goodness and agrees to marry him, and they live happily ever after.

 Translations

 The tale originally appeared as Prezzemolina in 1879, collected from Mantua by Isaia Visentini.
 The stolen plant was originally parsley (prezzemolo in Italian), as in Rapunzel, but Andrew Lang changed it to a plum and the heroine's name to Prunella.
 Lang did not name a source for the story.

-Author Ruth Manning-Sanders adapted the tale in her workA Book of Witches, wherein the witch's son's name was given as "Benvenuto".
+Author Ruth Manning-Sanders adapted the tale in her work A Book of Witches, wherein the witch's son's name was given as "Benvenuto".